 - If you are eligible, you can apply for an Oman visa online on the Oman Royal Police website here.
 It may take an hour to up to a week to receive an e-visa.
 Usually, e-visa will be issued within 24 hours.
 However, I suggest applying at least a few days before your trip.

 - You can also get an Oman visa sorted for you for an additional fee using ivisa.
-This is particularly convenient for those travellers, who are not eligible for Oman visas on arrival.
+This is particularly convenient for those travelers, who are not eligible for Oman visas on arrival.

 UAE Exit Fee

-Car document requirements when entering Musandam from Dubai, UAE
+Car documents requirements when entering Musandam from Dubai, UAE